-Jon Prosser’s seemingly outlandish claims were backed up less than a day later by an Apple patent discovered by Patently Apple.
+Jon Prosser’s outlandish claims of a dual-screen iPhone were backed up less than a day later by an Apple patent discovered by Patently Apple.
 The patent describes a device consisting of two separate panels, connected together by a fabric hinge system.

 It’s not the first patent to describe a foldable iPhone though.
 A separate patent for a “flexible display device” was filed back in 2018, and was a continuation of patents filed in 2016, 2014 and 2011.
 There’s also a separate 2016 patent that describes “an electronic device, comprising: a housing that bends about a bend axis; and a display in the housing that bends about the bend axis”.

 Oh, and let’s not forget about the patent Apple filed outlining a method to avoid damaging displays when they’re bent.
 The patent for “Electronic Devices With Flexible Displays” suggests that damage is likely in cold conditions, and offers this viable solution - “the portion of the display that overlaps the bend axis may be self-heated by illuminating pixels”.

 Of course, it’s worth saying that Apple, like most tech companies, file patents all the time, and this isn’t necessarily indicative of what we’ll see on an upcoming iPhone or iPad, but it gives us a good idea of the avenues that Apple is considering.